What is microblading?

 If you have been on prescription Accutane in the past, you MUST wait at least one full year (12 months minimum) before considering this procedure.
 Doxycycline users are also encouraged to wait up to 6 months before receiving Microblading.

 Please avoid SUN and TANNING BED exposure for 30 days BEFORE and AFTER your procedure.
 If you arrive for your appointment with a freshly tanned or a sunburned skin, you will need to reschedule and will forfeit your deposit.
 As your skin regenerates from a sunburn, it will take the pigment with it.
-Sun exposure can also cause excessive bleeding and sensitivity leading to pool healed results.
+Sun exposure can also cause excessive bleeding and sensitivity leading to poor healed results.

 How will I look immediately after microblading?